Rayybird96/DSA301_TimeSeries/README.md

 # Project description
 *Climate change, Human-caused or not?*

-Long term climate change has been modelled as an interaction between the following 3 variables:
+Long-term climate change research has been modelled as an interaction between the following 3 variables:
 1. greenhouse gas emissions
 2. global average temperatures
 3. Sea levels